centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-a-central-server/using-virtual-machines.md

         timedatectl list-timezones
         ```

-    - The time zone for the php server.
+    - The time zone for the PHP server.
 To avoid errors, this should be the same as the time zone of the server.
 By default, it is set to Europe/London.

         1. Open the following file: